Home

 Occupations

-There are some good places online to go for your heritage stash.
+There are some great places to go online to pick up good Heritage stash.
 I used a page kit, but you can put together a sober, reverent layout just by choosing colours and designs to match the mood of your photos.
-Recently I bought Maree Galt's excellent e-book entitled 'The Secret to Creating Simply Stunning Layouts'.
-It was only after I'd downloaded it that I found a superb guide to creating a heritage scrapbook layout that was one of my free 'add ons'.
-I hadn't realised it was included.
-What a pleasant surprise!

 DIGITAL SCRAPBOOK SUPPLY